Elgin Cleckley

 _mpathic design has presented at over ninety national and international conferences in architecture, design, education, and health, including the World Congress of Architects. _mpathic design’s practice includes collaborations with Dartmouth, CIMA Consulting, The Trace (NYC), Farmers Footprint, Albemarle County Public Schools, the City of Lynchburg, the Anne Spencer House and Garden (Lynchburg), and the Albemarle County Office of Equity and Diversity, for the Charlottesville Memorial for Peace and Justice (with the Equal Justice Initiative). _mpathic design recently exhibited at the Smithsonian’s National Museum of American History, with past exhibitions at UVa’s Equity Center, Rotunda, and the School of Architecture.

-Elgin is a vital supporter of the UVa School of Architecture’s JEDI initiatives, leading the school’s NOMAS Chapter to receive Third Place in the Barbara G. Laurie Student Design Competition (2016).
+Elgin is a vital supporter of the UVA School of Architecture’s JEDI initiatives, leading the school’s NOMAS Chapter to receive Third Place in the Barbara G. Laurie Student Design Competition (2016).
 He was an integral part of the team creating the school’s named scholarships and BIPOC mentoring program.
 He served nationally as Chair of ACSA’s Leadership Committee (2021-2022), a member of ACSA’s Education Committee (2021), and a current board member of the Design Futures Forum.

 Got it!